Small Group Tours

-Your Celtic Voyage self-drive tour commences in Dublin and brings you to Killarney in the southwest to experience the wonders of Ireland’s wild Atlantic coastline.
+Your Celtic Voyage self-guided tour commences in Dublin (or at a destination that suits you) and brings you to Killarney in the southwest to experience the wonders of Ireland’s wild Atlantic coastline.

 Our route takes you off the beaten track to explore stunning panoramic views of dramatic coastlines, unique towns and villages full of vibrant colors and Gaelic culture.
 Experience the roar of the wild Atlantic Ocean, and amazing activities such as kayaking on the Lakes of Killarney, hiking on the Ring of Kerry and Dingle, exploring the impressive Cliffs of Moher and rock climbing in the wild Burren before visiting the bohemian capital of Ireland Galway city and returning to Dublin.

 2:00 PM – Recommended departure time.
-Setting off early is always recommended, but this is a self-drive tour, so you can leave when it suits you.
+Setting off early is always recommended, but this is a self-guided tour, so you can leave when it suits you.

 Your adventure starts off in Dublin, Ireland’s capital also known as the Fair city.
 Our direction is south to Killarney and the Kingdom of Kerry.

-After we arrive in Killarney, you have the evening to experience Killarney’s great food offerings, vibrant musical nightlife or take a stroll through its majestic national park.
+After arriving in Killarney, you have the evening to experience this colourful town, with great food offerings, vibrant musical nightlife or even take a stroll through its majestic national park.